AdamSobieski/adamsobieski.github.io/metamathematics/index.md

 $$ e_{6} \in x_{i+1}, e_{7} \in x_{i+1} \stackrel{+}\leftarrow e_{4} \in x_{i}, e_{5} \in x_{i} $$

-In some cases, this notation could be simplified to:
+In some cases, this notation can be simplified to:

 $$ e_{2} \stackrel{+}\leftarrow e_{1} $$